notontilt09/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+describe() is used to encompass different tests for a certain component/file.  it() is used for a specific test.
+Describe doesn't actually run any tests it's simply a description of what is going to be tested by the it()'s inside of the describe.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+TDD is the process of writing and making sure tests pass before actually building out the entirety of the frontend/backend code.
+In theory, if we can trust the tests were written correctly and are testing specific components/routes/models, then whatever was being tested should work perfectly when actually built and used.

+The process involves writing a the minimal amount of actual code to test, making the test initially fail, and then correcting the test to pass.
+Only then do we go ahead and build out the component.

 1. Mention three types of automated tests.

+Unit tests - test one specific feature

+Snapshot testing - test the entire html content of a page vs a previous 'snapshot' of that html to see if anything has changed

+Component testing - testing the change of component UI output due to a change in props/state.

 ## Project Set Up